| 'r' | Open for reading only; place the file pointer at the beginning of the file. |

 O_EXCL|O_CREAT flags for the underlying open(2) system call.
 This option is

-Create and open for reading and writing; place the file pointer at the
+supported in PHP 4.3.2 and later, and only works for local files. | 'x+' | Create and open for reading and writing; place the file pointer at the

 beginning of the file.
 If the file already exists, the fopen() call will